 *A lift ticket or season pass is required to rent equipment.

 Lift Queues & Chairlifts

 We are excited to provide our guests with plenty of open-air social distancing opportunities while skiing or riding.
 We do require all guests and staff to obey all posted signs while visiting Mt.
 Rose.
 There will be capacity limitations and chair riding limitations at each chair location.
-Face coverings and distancing policies will be in place in and around lift queues and will riding the chair.
-If you need further assitance please notify one of our friendly lift attendants prior to loading.
+Face coverings and distancing policies will be in place around lift queues and while riding the chair.
+If you need further assistance, please notify one of our friendly lift attendants before loading.